 Are you looking to commission us to paint or draw your horse?
 If so, you have come to the right place in preparation for taking photos or emailing us the kind of photos we need to work from.
 Photos are absolutely key in the process.
 We both work from one main pose for our portraits, so the photo you choose must capture your horse well.
 The pose must also be exactly how you would like to see them in the portrait.
 There are lots of things to take into consideration when taking photos, or choosing photos for a portrait.
 Hopefully this page will give you a general guide in what to look out for.

-The photo comparison above is also a good example of deciding whether you would like to see your horse in the portrait with or without tack.
+The photo comparison below is also a good example of deciding whether you would like to see your horse in the portrait with or without tack.
+The photos of Elly below show her with a head collar in one photos and without anything on in the other.
+In most cases we are unable to remove head collars or tack when painting or drawing your portrait.
 Many owners like to see their horse more naturally without any reins, rugs, coats, tack etc. Other clients prefer to have their horses painted in their full refinery.
-It is extremely difficult to remove the tack when working from a photo with your horse wearing tack, as it means 'imagining what is underneath them' and in effect making these areas up.
+It is extremely difficult to remove the tack when working from a photo with your horse wearing tack, as it means 'imagining what is underneath' and in effect making these areas up.
 So we do prefer to paint or draw the photo exactly how you have taken them.

 If you would like us to paint or draw a head study of your horse, the ideal is to fill the viewfinder with the horses head.
 We aren't for example, able to paint a head study from the full body photo below left.
 When zooming into the photo on the computer there is not enough information within the photo to work with.
 However if you step forward a few paces you can quite easily get a photo similar to the example below right.
 You can clearly see both photos were a taken on the same day, at the same time, however there is far more information within the photo on the right to paint from.